ibex-team/ibex-lib/newdoc/install.rst

 - This interface is **under development**
 - The Ibex-Choco interface is supported by Choco 3 (not Choco 2).
 - As for ``--enable-shared``, we recommend you to use the interval libraries supplied with Ibex.
-  Furthermore, some configurations (Ibex+Gaol under 64 bits) yield a 32-bit library although the platform is 64 bits.
-Hence, Java will fail in loading Ibex (unless you have a 32-bits JVM of course).
+- Some configurations (Ibex+Gaol or Ibex+MinGW under Windows) yield a **32-bit** library although the platform is 64 bits.
+Hence, Java will fail in loading Ibex unless you have a 32-bits JVM.
 - To link with Choco, use ``--with-java-package=org.chocosolver.solver.constraints.real``.

 The only additional requirement is that the environment variable ``JAVA_HOME`` must be set.